slider

 At Oldbrook we believe that children need to develop an awareness of the importance of good attendance and punctuality.
 Attendance is celebrated regularly in the following ways to support this:

-• Weekly Attendance Teddy awarded to the class with the highest attendance.
+• Weekly Attendance awarded to the class with the highest attendance.

 • Attendance display in the school hall to celebrate achievements.

-• Termly certificates awarded to children who achieve an excellent level of attendance.
+• Certificates awarded to children who achieve an excellent level of attendance.

 • Parentmail identifies the class and individual children’s achievements each term.